Editing Physiological Signals in Videos Using Latent Representations: Introduction

 \begin{itemize} \item \textbf{Temporal-Aware Latent Fusion.} We design a spatio-temporal latent fusion block with temporal self-attention enhanced by \gls{adaln}.
 This block helps maintain temporal coherence with the conditioned \gls{rppg} signals.

-\item \textbf{Subtle-Signal-Aware Decoder Conditioning.} We address the requirement of preserving small amplitude variations in \gls{rppg} signals by introducing \gls{film} into the \gls{3dvae} decoder and fine-tuning its output layer, enabling precise reconstruction of target waveforms while maintaining high visual quality.
+\item \textbf{Subtle-Signal-Aware Decoder Conditioning.} We address the requirement of preserving small amplitude variations in \gls{rppg} signals by introducing \gls{film} into the \gls{3dvae} decoder and fine-tuning its output layer, enabling accurate physiological modification of target waveforms while maintaining high visual quality.

 \end{itemize} Our framework further advances privacy-preserving video sharing, synthetic biometric data generation, and editing of physiological signals in human avatars~\cite{9680677}.
 Moreover, it can serve as a post-processing stage for generative video models or privacy tools, enabling the synthesis of realistic facial videos with controllable vital signs without degrading fidelity.
 Our extensive evaluations validate the robustness of the approach, and we will release the codebase publicly upon acceptance.